Contraceptive Injection Australia

 If the injection is given within the first five days of the menstrual cycle (where day one is the first day of your period), or within the first 5 days after an abortion or miscarriage, then it is effective immediately.
 If it is given at another time during your menstrual cycle, another form of contraception (such as condoms) should be used for the next 7 days to avoid unplanned pregnancy.
 Your doctor will discuss with you the best time to have the contraceptive injection, as they need to check you are not already pregnant.

-How long will it last?
+How long does the contraceptive injection last?

 Each injection will provide contraception for a full 12 weeks.
 It is important that you have regular injections every 12 weeks to prevent unplanned pregnancy.
-You should make regular appointments with your doctor to ensure you get you next injection on time.
+You should make regular appointments with your doctor to ensure you get your next injection on time.

-What are the side effects?
+What are the side effects of the contraceptive injection?

 The most common side effect of the contraceptive injection is irregular bleeding, especially following the first injection.
 After one or more injections many people have lighter periods and in many cases your periods may stop altogether.
 This is not harmful.
 A small number of people can have longer periods or continual light bleeding for some weeks.
 In rare cases heavy bleeding may occur.